 So, your digital folder structure also needs to consider different factors such as:

-- Taxonomy and controlled terms.
-Do you already use certain controlled terms in your organization?
+Taxonomy and controlled terms.
+Do you already use certain controlled terms in your organisation?
 If so this may dictate how you label your folders.

-- Language.
-Do you have multiple languages in your organization?
-It’s likely that you’ll be using one core language but it can also impact the labels that you need to consider, so that everyone can understand it.
+Language.
+Do you have multiple languages in your organisation?
+It's likely that you'll be using one core language but it can also impact the labels that you need to consider, so that everyone can understand it.

 Example of a good folder structure and a bad folder structure